magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 {{ site.data.var.ee }} 2.4.4 introduces support for PHP 8.1.
 Core composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x.

 {:.bs-callout-info}
-Adobe Commerce 2.4.4-beta 1 has been tested against the following component versions:

-Elasticsearch 7.9
-MariaDB 10.4.14
-MySQL 8.0.22
-PHP 7.4
-Redis 6.0.12
-Varnish 6.5.1

-Vendor-developed extensions have not been removed from Adobe Commerce 2.4.4-beta 1.

-{:.bs-callout-info}
 Quarterly releases may contain backward-incompatible changes (BIC). {{ site.data.var.ee }} 2.4.4 contains  backward-incompatible changes.
 To review these backward-incompatible changes, see [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).
 (Major backward-incompatible issues are described in [BIC highlights]({{page.baseurl}}/release-notes/backward-incompatible-changes/index.html).
 Not all releases introduce major BICs.)

+## Adobe Commerce 2.4.4-beta1

+Adobe Commerce 2.4.4-beta1 has been tested against the following component versions:

+*  Elasticsearch 7.9
+*  MariaDB 10.4.14
+*  MySQL 8.0.22
+*  PHP 7.4
+*  Redis 6.0.12
+*  Varnish 6.5.1

+Vendor-developed extensions have not been removed from Adobe Commerce 2.4.4-beta1.

 ## Other release information